corda/corda-docs-portal/content/en/platform/corda/4.8/enterprise/node/setup/corda-configuration-fields.md

   * boolean, indicates whether the node will connect to a standalone broker for RPC.
   * *Default:* false
 * `useSsl`
-  * boolean, indicates whether the node should require clients to use SSL for RPC connections.
+  * boolean, indicates if the node should require clients to use SSL for RPC connections.
   * *Default:* false
 * `ssl`
   * (mandatory if `useSsl=true`) SSL settings for the RPC server.